-The liquidity risk of the company is generally very low as:

-- A significant proportion of the assets is invested in short-terms products, including cash and bank deposits. - Most of the assets held (corporate bonds, government bonds, equities) are highly tradeable securities which enables fast and low-cost liquidation of assets.
+The liquidity risk of the company is generally very low as a significant proportion of the assets is invested in short-terms products, including cash and bank deposits.
 The composition of the asset portfolio is not expected to change over the business planning horizon in a way that would introduce liquidity risk.

-GCLI's liquidity requirements are assessed monthly in order to meet the Company's stated liquidity objectives.
-A projection is performed each month from the accounts department to assess whether all obligations due will be met by the expected cash inflows mainly from premiums due.
+LifeStar's liquidity requirements are assessed monthly in order to meet the Company's stated liquidity objectives.
+A projection is performed on a monthly basis by the Finance Function to assess whether all obligations due will be met by the expected cash inflows mainly from premiums due.

 Sources of cash in and cash out flows such as insurance receivables, claims (deaths, surrenders), expenses etc., are diversified and to a large extent independent.
-Thus risk concentration within liquidity risk is limited.
+Thus, risk concentration within liquidity risk is limited.